 Some children who also have kidney disease, very low blood cell counts, or other organ involvement, may require more aggressive treatment with immunosuppressive drugs, which lower the body's immune system responses.

 In 2011, belimumab was approved by the U.S. Food and Drug Administration (FDA) for the treatment of lupus, especially for arthritis, rashes, and fatigue.

 Making Lifestyle Changes

 Though the course that lupus takes cannot be predicted, certain lifestyle changes may help minimize flare-ups.
-Some doctors advise patients to avoid too much sun exposure by wearing sunscreen and protective clothing when outside.
+Patients should avoid too much sun exposure by wearing sunscreen and protective clothing when outside.

 Regular exercise can help prevent fatigue and joint stiffness.
 A balanced diet and sufficient rest also are important for maintaining general health and well-being.

 When to Call the Doctor